imjuniper/UnrealDiscordGameSDK/README.md

 The large majority of the functions match what's available directly from the SDK.
 See [Discord's documentation](https://discord.com/developers/docs/developer-tools/game-sdk#using-the-sdk) for more information.

+> [!NOTE]
+> The Blueprint versions of functions with a `Callback` parameter are latent and don't return the error code, they just have execution pins for **Success** and **Failed** as well as output pins for the other callback output parameters.

 ## Discord Game SDK Settings (project settings)

 **`Require Discord`**